bge-barcoding/gene_fetch/README.md

 * `i2/--in2`: Path to alternative input CSV file containing sample IDs and taxonomic information for each sample (see [Input](#input) section below).
 * `o/--out`: Path to output directory.
 The directory will be created if it does not exist.
 * `e/--email` and `-k/--api-key`: Email address and associated API key for NCBI account.
 An NCBI account is required to run this tool (due to otherwise strict API limitations) - information on how to create an NCBI account and find your API key can be found [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
 #### Optional arguments
-* `s/--single`: Taxonomic ID for 'single-taxid' sequence search mode (`-i` and `-i2` ignored when run with `-s` mode).
-'Single-taxid' mode will fetch all target gene or protein sequences on GenBank for a specific taxonomic ID.
 * `--protein_size`: Minimum protein sequence length filter.
 Applicable to mode 'normal' and 'single-taxid' search modes (default: 500).
 * `--nucleotide_size`: Minimum nucleotide sequence length filter.
 Applicable to mode 'normal' and 'single-taxid' search modes (default: 1500).
+* `s/--single`: Taxonomic ID for 'single-taxid' sequence search mode (`-i` and `-i2` ignored when run with `-s` mode).
+'Single-taxid' mode will fetch all target gene or protein sequences on GenBank for a specific taxonomic ID.
+* `--max-sequences`: Maximum number of sequences to fetch for a specific taxonomic ID (only applies when run in 'single-taxid' mode).

 ## Examples
 Fetch both protein and nucleotide sequences for COI with default sequence length thresholds.